AlessandroPomponio/B2P-Penicilin-Tablut-AI/README.md

 You can download the latest jar file from the GitHub Actions pipeline [here](https://github.com/AlessandroPomponio/B2P-Penicilin-Tablut-AI/actions?query=workflow%3A%22Java+CI%22).

+You can download the latest stable release from the Releases section [here](https://github.com/AlessandroPomponio/B2P-Penicilin-Tablut-AI/releases)

 You will then simply need to run:

 ```